Personal Trainer Before a Wedding

 Keep in mind that if your trainer makes a special trip to your gym, you might have to pay an extra fee, in addition to the personal training percentage that’s paid to the gym.
 It’s best to check with your gym for the specifics.
 If cost is an issue, many personal trainers will also work remotely, which means they’ll give ongoing support via telephone, internet, or a combination of both.

 Meeting with your trainer at least once or twice a week for live sessions and then working with them remotely the other days is a sound fitness plan.
-Maintaining connection with your trainer is an excellent source of motivation.
+Maintaining a connection with your trainer is an excellent source of motivation.

 You can start by asking around at your local gym.
 Most gyms have in-house personal trainers.
 You can also ask friends and family for recommendations.
 If you don’t find one you feel comfortable with, you can contact one a personal trainer credentialing organization.
 Visit the websites for the National Academy of Sports Medicine (NASM) or the American Council on Exercise (ACE) to locate a personal trainer in your area.